Codeless Automated Testing

 In general, test stability and maintenance is a very important topic, as it can quickly become a full-time job with traditional test automation.
 Recent developments have made this process a bit more straightforward; however, it’s still a heated topic for many QA teams.

-What about codeless automation, does it solve the test maintenance issue?
+Does codeless automation solve the test maintenance issue?
 Not necessarily.
-Some no-code or low-code tools include self-healing capabilities, making tests more adaptable to radical changes.
-The tool can learn the entire DOM structure and fix any change in the background without impacting the ongoing test execution.
+While some no-code or low-code tools do include self-healing capabilities, this doesn't always make tests fully adaptable to radical changes.
+These tools are capable of learning the entire DOM structure and accommodating any changes in the background without impacting ongoing test execution.
+However, it's important to note that each tool has its own mechanism for achieving this.
+While they may sound nearly identical in description, they often include very different capabilities.

 Codeless UI Testing